 AMD has just announced the Radeon VII, the world’s first 7nm gaming GPU and their 2nd generation Vega graphics card.
 With a massive 16GB of 2nd gen high bandwidth memory under the hood, plus a whopping memory bandwidth of 1TB/s, this graphics card is geared up for 4K gaming at maximum settings.
 Here’s everything we know so far.

 Now I know what you’re thinking.
-What about AMD’s Navi GPUs?
-Weren’t they meant to be AMD’s next gen graphics cards?
+Why isn’t this an AMD Navi GPU?
+Weren’t they meant to be AMD’s next gen bestest best graphics cards?
 Alas, the Radeon VII is still based on AMD’s Vega architecture, but this second gen Vega card still looks as though it will deliver a colossal amount of power to rival Nvidia’s RTX 2080 card.

 Before we start talking about how it compares to the competition, however, let’s talk numbers.
 In addition to that 16GB of HBM2, the Radeon VII also has 60 compute units and 3840 stream processors (AMD’s equivalent of Nvidia’s CUDA cores) running at up to 1.8GHz, which AMD claim will deliver up to 29% higher gaming performance than their existing top-end 4K graphics card, the Radeon RX Vega 64.

 More importantly, AMD says the Radeon VII will be able to deliver up to 25% more performance for the same amount of power – which is good news considering how loud and hot the Vega 64 currently runs.
 I’ll have to wait until review samples are available to see if this claim holds up, of course, but with the card launching on February 7th worldwide, it shouldn’t be too long before we can find out.